-Perhaps you’ve heard of this diet trend, but what is the Galveston Diet exactly?
-Carrie Gabriel, MS, RDN, explains this eating plan for middle-aged women and outlines its pros and cons.
+What is the Galveston Diet, exactly?
+Carrie Gabriel, MS, RDN, explains this eating plan for middle-aged women and reviews its pros and cons.

 Here’s a comprehensive list of the Galveston Diet basics, including what you can and can’t eat, and how intermittent fasting is integral to its success.
-Plus: a dietitian’s review of the Galveston Diet.
+Plus: this dietitian’s complete Galveston Diet review.

 What Is the Galveston Diet?

-In order to get all of the details of the Galveston Diet, you must pay a one-time $59 fee.
+In order to get full scope of the Galveston Diet, you must pay a one-time $59 fee on the official website.
 From there, you’ll get access to a curriculum covering hormones, inflammation, and other topics that impact women’s health around menopause.
 There are also meal plans, recipes, and shopping lists available.

 What to Eat on the Galveston Diet

-In addition, Greek yogurt is the sole recommended dairy product because it has twice as many amino acids as other yogurts.
-Further, it’s a great source of probiotics and calcium.
-Lastly, it’s worth noting that quinoa is the only grain-like food allowed on this diet, since it has all nine essential amino acids and helps with muscle maintenance.
+Lastly, it’s worth noting that quinoa is the only grain-like food allowed on this diet.
+It’s the sole exception since it packs all nine essential amino acids and helps with muscle maintenance.